brashrebel/hello-christmas/readme.txt

 For further convenience, just in case you forget to deactivate this after the holidays, the plugin will only operate if Christmas is less than 40 days away.

 == Installation ==

 Using this plugin is very simple.
 All you have to do is:

 1. Upload the `hello-christmas` folder to the `/wp-content/plugins/` directory

-1. Make sure that 'Hello Dolly' is NOT active
+2. Make sure that 'Hello Dolly' is NOT active

-1. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress

-1. Look in the upper right corner of your screen and rejoice!
+4. Look in the upper right corner of your screen and rejoice!

 == Frequently Asked Questions ==

 = What is this plugin for? =

 Getting in the holiday spirit.
 That's pretty much it.

 = What can we expect in future releases? =

 Well if you keep yourself off the naughty list then I might consider:

 * Maybe a template tag for throwing this in your theme?
 * A shortcode for tossing this in your posts?
 * A simple widget

 == Changelog ==

+= 1.2 =

+* Added more song lyrics
+* Added cute little snow flakes to the lyrics output
+* Basic code cleanup

 = 1.1 =